salesof/react-hahmokirjasto/README.md

 I have created this website with XAMPP's Apache web server and MySQL Database using React, Vite, node.js, express, bcrypt, cors and multer.

+Run the sql statements from react_hahmokirjasto.sql file in MySQL to create the database with existing data.
 Use npm run dev command in react-hahmokirjasto folder and npm start in backend folder to start the project.